kubermatic/docs/content/kubermatic/v2.24/architecture/concept/kkp-concepts/applications/default-applications-catalog/_index.en.md

 +++

-Here is the list of the applications that comes as part of the Default Applications Catalog offering from the KKP(EE) installation.
+Here is the list of the applications that come as part of the Default Applications Catalog offering from the KKP(EE) installation.

 * [ArgoCD]({{< ref "./argocd/" >}})
 * [CertManager]({{< ref "./cert-manager/" >}})